 - The aim of this course is to introduce students to social determinants of health and to provide overview of the effects of social environment and socioeconomic factors on human health.

 - Learning outcomes

-- define main measures of health of populations and the main social determinants of health
+- define social determinants of health

-- define the main psychosocial factors influencing health
+- describe the main psychosocial factors

 - Bartley M. Health Inequality: An Introduction to Concepts, Theories and Methods” 2nd Ed.
 2017.
 Polity Press, Cambridge, UK.

 - Commission on Social Determinants of Health (CSDH).
 Closing the gap in a generation: health equity through action on the social determinants of health.
 Final Report of the CSDH.
 Geneva, WHO 2008. http://www.who.int/social_determinants/thecommission/final

 - BARTLEY, Mel.
 Health inequality : an introduction to theories, concepts and methods.
 1st pub.
 Cambridge: Polity Press, 2004. viii, 208.
 ISBN 0745627803. info

 - Teaching methods